 Salary in Defense:

 The security afforded by government jobs is one of the main reasons behind their popularity in India.
 However, being a part of the Indian Defense is a different ballgame altogether.
-The pride in sacrificing your life for your nation governs your choice here and every year there have been thousands of Indians bracing this challenge.
+The pride in sacrificing your life for your nation governs your choice here and every year there has been thousands of Indians bracing this challenge.

 Salary of Consultants: